bigeasy/cadence/diary/design.markdown

 only exit on the first one.

 Bletch.
 Everything everywhere is a stream forever.
-I suppose, before I can consider how to capture event emitter problems, I need to find a langauge to say that we want to shift the result, or that there will be no error.
+I suppose, before I can consider how to capture event emitter problems, I need to find a language to say that we want to shift the result, or that there will be no error.

 ```javascript